mat250/meta-api-spells-playground/README.md

 Then, just open the http://localhost:4000/ on your favorite browser or on tools like Postman.

 Meta API SDK is already included and configured.
 You can access to query parameters you put in the URL with `params` variable.

+If you want to use the debugger inside Visual Studio Code (pre-configured for you), use `npm run debug`